 PSoC's digital subsystem provides half of its unique configurability.
-It connects a digital signal from any peripheral to any pin through the Digital System Interconnect (DSI).
+It connects a digital signal from any peripheral to any pin through the digital system interconnect (DSI).
 It also provides functional flexibility through an array of small, fast, low-power UDBs.
 PSoC Creator provides a library of prebuilt and tested standard digital peripherals (UART, SPI, LIN, PRS, CRC, timer, counter, PWM, AND, OR, and so on) that are mapped to the UDB array.
 You can also easily create a digital circuit using boolean primitives by means of graphical design entry.
-Each UDB contains programmable array logic (PAL)/programmable logic device (PLD) functionality, together with a small state machine engine to support a wide variety of peripherals.
+Each UDB contains programmable array logic (PAL)/PLD functionality, together with a small state machine engine to support a wide variety of peripherals.

 In addition to the flexibility of the UDB array, PSoC also provides configurable digital blocks targeted at specific functions.
+For the

-For the CY8C32 family these blocks can include four 16-bit timers, counters, and PWM blocks; IC slave, master, and multimaster; and FS USB.
+CY8C34 family these blocks can include four 16-bit timer, counter, and PWM blocks; IC slave, master, and multi-master; Full-Speed USB; and Full CAN 2.0b.

-For more details on the peripherals see the "Example Peripherals" section on page 41 of this datasheet.
-For information on UDBs, DSI, and other digital blocks, see the "Digital Subsystem" section on page 40 of this datasheet.
+For more details on the peripherals see the "Example Peripherals" section on page 40 of this data sheet.
+For information on UDBs, DSI, and other digital blocks, see the "Digital Subsystem" section on page 40 of this data sheet.